SingleManTH/agiletoolkit.org/docs/data/dsql/basic-usage.md

 ## Creating The Query Object

-DSQL objects are created by calling the dsql() function of the default DB object or any additional DB objects.
+DSQL query objects are created by calling the dsql() function of the default DB object or any additional DB objects.
 This function returns an empty query object which you use to build your query.

 	// Use the default connection
 	$query = $this->api->db->dsql();